 As is indicated in our diploma policy, the School of Human Sciences sets out 17 items under the following seven fields as the core skills for students to achieve Literacy, Methodology and Specialization, Interdisciplinary skills and Diversity, Design Capabilities, Collaboration, Reflection and Ethics, and Self-Education Capabilities.

 In order to nurture students endowed with the above skills, the School of Human Sciences provides small-group learning from the first year.
 In Basic Subjects, students acquire the mental approach, methodology, and self-educating skills required for university life via distinctive foundational education in such areas as Basic Seminars, Study Skills, Student Life and Self-management.
-In Introduction to Human Sciences, which considers the fundamental meaning of human sciences, and the Department-separate subjects of Introduction to Human Behavior and Environment Sciences, Introduction to Science and Social Welfare, and Introduction to Human Informatics and Cognitive Sciences, students learn how to practically apply and adopt multifaceted perspectives towards human sciences.
+In Introduction to Human Sciences, which considers the fundamental meaning of human sciences, and the Department-separate subjects of Introduction to Human Behavior and Environment Sciences, Introduction to Health Science and Social Welfare, and Introduction to Human Informatics and Cognitive Sciences, students learn how to practically apply and adopt multifaceted perspectives towards human sciences.